 Ada Otter is a doctorally-prepared Family Nurse Practitioner with an interest in environmental health, women’s health, and international health.
 She completed Doctor of Nursing Practice (DNP) and Master of Nursing (MN) degrees at the University of Washington (UW), and holds bachelor’s degrees in nursing and environmental studies.
 Prior to entering healthcare, she was a government scientist working in ocean mapping; now as a primary care provider she seeks to integrate her past experience in environmental science with her current role in healthcare through the discipline of environmental health.
 As part of the NW PEHSU, Dr. Otter responds to pediatric environmental health inquiries from health care providers, families, and the general public.
 She also responds to outreach requests to provide education and training on pediatric environmental health issues, and participates in projects and committees which promote pediatric environmental health.

 Kyle Walsh is the program coordinator for the NW Pediatric Environmental Health Specialty Unit.
 He is a post baccalaureate pre-med student with an interest in family medicine and environmental health issues.
-He holds a bachelor of arts degree in Communication with a minor in Spanish from Western Washington University.
+He holds a Bachelor of Arts Degree; Communication with a minor in Spanish from Western Washington University.
 Prior to pursuing a career in medicine he worked in marketing, outreach, and as a volunteer coordinator for a local non-profit.
 In addition to his personal efforts to advocate and fund-raise for youth and family focused programs he has also conducted research into air quality and exposure to ground level ozone in the North Seattle region.